What is Grade 630 Stainless steel? Its strength and uses

 Weldability

 Precipitation hardening steels can be readily welded using procedures similar to those used for the 300 series of Stainless steels.
 Grade 630 can be successfully welded without preheating.
 Heat treating after welding can be used to give the weld metal the same properties as for the parent metal.
 The recommended grade of filler rods for welding Grade 630 (17-4 PH) is 17-7 PH.
-This is a significant advantage to other high strength stainless grades like 431.
+This is a significant advantage to other high strength Stainless grades like 431.

 Applications

-Due to the high strength Grade 630 Stainless steel, most applications are in Oil & Gas, Aerospace and other high-technology industries, applications including:
+Due to the high strength Grade 630 Stainless steel, most applications are in Oil & Gas, Aerospace and other high-technology industries, including:

 • Valves, gears and other engine components;